 Anyone who intends to set up their own company can turn to the FAU start-up consulting service for advice.
 ‘Ideally students should come to us with a concrete idea and a team interested in starting a business together,’ explains start-up consultant Christoph Heynen.
 The start-up consulting service offers regular challenges for students who are interested, for example the ‘5 euro business challenge’, the ‘start-up challenge’ or events such as the ‘start-up café’ where new founders can come to give it a go, gather information and share experiences with others.

 ZOLLHOF – the tech incubator

 The ZOLLHOF tech incubator originated from FAU and is the first port of call for start-ups in the Nuremberg region.
 But what exactly does ZOLLHOF do?
-Young entrepreneurs are not only able to use the office space for a reasonable rate, they are also supported in setting up their company with various business coaching events and mentoring.
-The principle is comparable to an incubator: ‘At ZOLLHOF, young start-ups are given the opportunity to grow and thrive until they reach a certain maturity and can set out on their own,’ explains Sebastian Engel, Head of Research & Pre-Incubation at ZOLLHOF and a business design coach at the Digital Tech Academy.
+Young entrepreneurs are not only able to use office space for a reasonable rate, they are also supported in setting up their company with business coaching events and mentoring.
+The principle is comparable to an incubator: ‘At ZOLLHOF, young start-ups are given the opportunity to grow and thrive until they reach a certain maturity and can set out on their own,’ explains Sebastian Engel, Head of Research & Pre-Incubation at ZOLLHOF.